 The gut plays many important roles, but one of the most critical when it comes to tolerance and/or the development of autoimmunity is its job in maintaining a selectively permeable barrier between external and internal environments.
 This allows the immune cells of the gut to selectively sample foreign elements in the external environment (perhaps food particles, bacteria, etc) and educate other immune cells as to how they should respond.

 When this selectively permeable barrier is breached, foreign elements can enter a new context and force the immune system to respond.
 In some this can lead to an exaggerated immune response that inadvertently damages our own tissue (also known as the bystander effect).
-This breach can also lead to overall increase in immune cell activity that makes it more likely for immune cells (in the process of responding to foreign elements) to inadvertently respond to similarly appearing “self” tissue — a breakdown of tolerance also known as molecular mimicry.
+This breach can also lead to an overall increase in immune cell activity that makes it more likely for immune cells (in the process of responding to foreign elements) to inadvertently respond to similarly appearing “self” tissue — a breakdown of tolerance also known as molecular mimicry.

 Failure to appropriately recognize “self” is a primary reason for the development of autoimmune conditions.
 Molecular mimicry refers to the inappropriate recognition and response to “self” after the presentation of a foreign antigen resembling “self” tissue.
 It is primarily an issue of improper self recognition.
 It is not a primary issue of choosing to respond or not respond to a foreign antigen.